biocore/q2-qemistree/README.md

 ![Empress plot](q2_qemistree/img/gfop-empress-plot-wlegend.png)

-Please visit [Empress tutorial](https://github.com/biocore/empress) for all the currently supported tree visualization features that can be leveraged to explore the chemical diversity of your metabolomics dataset.
+Please visit the [Empress tutorial](https://github.com/biocore/empress) for all the currently supported tree visualization features that can be leveraged to explore the chemical diversity of your metabolomics dataset.